AlonBS/Ray_Tracer/README.md

 		Color valus should range between 0 to 1. point <pos_v3> <color_v3> - Creates a point light at the position <pos> with color <color>.
 Colors should range between 0 to 1.
+	area <pos_v3> <color_v3> <radius_f> - Creates an area light (simulated as a 2D-disc), at the given position, with the given color, and at the given radius.
+By defualt, the disc it perpendicular to the Y axis, and the user should use the various transforms in order to achieve any kind of area light.
+		Note: Currently, the number of samples, and the randomeness when generation the point is not visible to the user - this might change on next stages.
 	attenuation <constant_f> <linear_f> <quadratic_f> - Sets the constant, linear and quadratic coefficients in the attenuation equation:
 			Atten = 1 / (K_c + (K_l*d) + (K_q*d^2)) where: